IssahBen/HealthMate/README.md

 # 🩺 HealthMate

-**Elixir Ai Health App Demo** is a full-stack AI-powered health assistant app that empowers users to manage their well-being through smart symptom analysis, medication reminders, and nutrition tracking.
+**HealthMate** is a full-stack AI-powered health assistant app that empowers users to manage their well-being through smart symptom analysis, medication reminders, and nutrition tracking.

 Built using:
 - 📱 React Native (Frontend)